 Then present those three to the client.
 When you have your overall design and footprint, start detailing, engaging all systems: engineering, lighting, plumbing, entry/exit, security, temperature control, code compliance, all while watching the price estimate change in real-time, and the house or building begins to really take shape.
 No drawing.
 No floor plans.
 No tools.
 In this example, a house is the result of a conversation between the designer, the client, the AI system, and the contractors that build it.
 In effect, the client pulls the house through the system in real time during design and very quickly during the build phase.

 AI is not a tool.
 It’s not a helper.
 It’s an employee.
 It’s an analyst, designer, salesperson, demographer, actuarial, marketing partner, HR person, project manager, event planner, even product manager.
+It doesn’t replace software, it replaces humans.
 It doesn’t manage humans, but it can function as an employee for many companies.
 It may not get everything right, but neither do humans.
 One thing it will do is work hard and do the task over and over until you’re satisfied.

 One of my favorite prompts is “You’re an analyst.
 Be one.”